 Final Tip: Show Your Front Office Capabilities

 You can help yourself stand out from other applicants if you point out your front office skills.
 Remember that your employer benefits if you can upsell services, make appointments, or sell memberships.
-So hint to your abilities in this department within your letter.
+So hint to your sales abilities in this department within your letter.